 Once logged in to GWT you will be presented with your home screen.
 Here you will click the “add a site” button:

 After that you will be presented with the dialogue box to enter your site.
 Here you will input the full address of your Tumblr blog, in this case we will use the Elite Strategies Tumblr:

-Now shoot on over to your Tumblr blog (open a new tab or window, if you are using Lynx open a new shell).
+Now shoot on over to your Tumblr blog in a new tab.
 Hit the “customize” wrench/button at the top of the page then from there hit the “Edit HTML” button that should be on the left hand pane. (locations of these may change if Tumblr changes in the future)

-Now is the part when you take the code that is on your clipboard, and insert it within the <head> tag of your Tumblr blog, you want to do this just above the <body> tag like so:
+Now is the part when you take the code that is on your clipboard that you got from Google Search Console, and insert it within the <head> tag of your Tumblr blog, you want to do this just above the <body> tag like so:

-We censored our data to be safe.
+We censored our data to be a little more cautious.
 After that you will go back to the GWT tab.
 Now hit “verify” and you are done!

 Technically your Tumblr blog is part of the GWT world, but you are not officially in yet.
 You still need to add your sitemap, so Google can find its way around.
 Most of the time Google can and will find your Tumblr XML sitemap, but its always good to play nice with Google and help their process as much as possible.